 Advise patients to report new onset or worsening eye symptoms to their healthcare provider.

-Reduction of Corticosteroid Dosage: Do not discontinue systemic or topical corticosteroids abruptly upon initiation of therapy with DUPIXENT.
+Reduction of Corticosteroid Dosage: Do not discontinue systemic, topical or inhaled corticosteroids abruptly upon initiation of therapy with DUPIXENT.
 Reductions in corticosteroid dose, if appropriate, should be gradual and performed under the direct supervision of a physician.
 Reduction in corticosteroid dose may be associated with systemic withdrawal symptoms and/or unmask conditions previously suppressed by systemic corticosteroid therapy.

-Atopic Dermatitis Patients with Comorbid Asthma: Advise patients with comorbid asthma not to adjust or stop their asthma treatments without consultation with their physicians.
+Patients with Co-morbid Asthma: Advise patients with atopic dermatitis who have co-morbid asthma not to adjust or stop their asthma treatments without consultation with their physicians.

 Parasitic (Helminth) Infections: Patients with known helminth infections were excluded from participation in clinical studies.
 It is unknown if DUPIXENT will influence the immune response against helminth infections.